wonderolabisi/wonderolabisi/README.md

 # 👋 Hi there!
 Wonder Olabisi here!

-I'm a seasoned **DevSecOps and Site Reliability Engineer (SRE)** with over 3 year of experience in automating, securing, and maintaining robust infrastructure systems.
+I'm a seasoned **DevSecOps Engineer** with over 3 year of experience in automating, securing, and maintaining robust infrastructure systems.
 My passion lies in bridging the gap between development and operations, ensuring seamless integration and continuous delivery of high-quality software.

 ## 🔧 What I Do:
 - **DevSecOps:** Seamlessly integrating security practices within the DevOps pipeline to ensure secure, efficient, and reliable code delivery and deployment.